Israeli Employment Contracts

-Generate, review, and validate Israeli employment contracts (chozeh avoda) with all mandatory clauses per Israeli labor law.
-Use when user asks to create an employment contract, review employment terms, calculate mandatory benefits, or asks about "chozeh avoda", "Section 14", "Saif 14", "Keren Hishtalmut", "Dmei Havra'a", "convalescence pay", "severance", "pitzuim", Israeli pension obligations, non-compete clauses in Israel, or Israeli employment compliance.
+Trusted81/100Draft Israeli employment contracts (chozeh avoda) with all mandatory clauses per Israeli labor law.
+Use when user asks to create or generate an employment contract, calculate mandatory benefits for a contract, or asks about "chozeh avoda", "Section 14", "Saif 14", "Keren Hishtalmut", "Dmei Havra'a", "convalescence pay", "severance", "pitzuim", Israeli pension obligations, non-compete clauses in Israel, or Israeli employment compliance.
 Covers full-time, part-time, and contractor classification.
-Do NOT use for freelance service agreements, commercial contracts, or non-Israeli employment law.
+Do NOT use for reviewing or auditing an existing contract (use israeli-employment-contract-reviewer), employee-rights questions (use israeli-workplace-rights-navigator), freelance service agreements, commercial contracts, or non-Israeli employment law.

 Employment contracts in Israel must comply with specific legal requirements including provisions for pension, advance notice, vacation days, and severance pay.
 A drafting error or missing mandatory clause exposes employers to lawsuits and employees to lost rights, and most small businesses cannot afford legal counsel for every contract.